Why are unbound version constraints a bad idea?#

 works very well with libraries following semantic versioning.

-Note: As a package maintainer, you can make the life of your users easier by providing an alias version for your development branch to allow it to match bound constraints.
+Note: As a package maintainer, you can help your users by providing an alias version for your development branch to allow it to match bound constraints.

 Found a typo?
 Something is wrong in this documentation?
 Fork and edit it!